anastasiadoulab/machaon/README.md

 ### Batch jobs (recommended):
 Edit <b>config.yaml</b> file in the src folder and run <b> batch_run.py</b>.
 Below is an example entry with the default
 values.
 You could copy it and modify it according to your needs.
 Configurations with "ignore : True" field
 are ignored.
-You could also consult with the example configurations used for the Spike protein of SARS-CoV-2.
+You could also consult with the example configurations in the yaml files inside the config folder.
 <pre>
   - rootDisk: ""
     referencePDBID: ""